brown-ivl/brown-ivl.github.io/blogs/bittersweet.md

 ---
 layout: blog
-title: "The flavor of the lesson might be bittersweet for Computer Vision"
+title: "The flavor of the bittersweet lesson for computer vision"
 date: February 24, 2026
 authors:
   - author: